flutter/website/flutter-for-ios.md

 }
 {% endprettify %}

-However, the recommended, efficient, and effective way is to use a `ListView.Builder`.
+The recommended, efficient, and effective way to build a list uses a `ListView.Builder`.
 This method is great when you have a dynamic list or a list with very large amounts of data.